xerial/larray/README.md

    * Use `LArray.mmap`
    * It can create memory regions that can be shared between processes.

+## Limitations

+  * LArray[A] of generic objects (e.g., LArray[String], LArray[AnyRef]) cannot be released immedeately from the main memory, because objects other than primitive types need to be created on JVM heaps and they are under the control of GC.
+    * To release objects from main memory, you need to create *off-heap* objects.
+For example, create a large `LArray[Byte]`, then align your object data on the array.
+Object parameters can be retrieved with `LArray[Byte].getInt(offset)`, `getFloat(offset)`, etc.

 ## Performance

 ### Memory allocation